PiXeL16/IBLocalizable/README.md

 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/PiXeL16/IBLocalizable/master/LICENSE)

-With `IBlocalizable`, you can localize your views in `Interface Builder` easily.
+With `IBLocalizable`, you can localize your views in `Interface Builder` easily.
 Simply set the new `Localizable String` property that shows up in Interface builder to the value that you added in your Localizable `.string file`.
-Most views can be localized this way `without a single line of code`!.
+Most views can be localized this way `without a single line of code`.

 ## Installation
 ### [Swift package manager](https://swift.org/package-manager)

-Add `.Package(url: "https://github.com/PiXeL16/IBLocalizable.git", majorVersion: 1)` to your `Package.swift`
+Add `.Package(url: "https://github.com/PiXeL16/IBLocalizable.git",majorVersion: 1)` to your `Package.swift`

 ### [CocoaPods](https://cocoapods.org)